dk/Net-MitDK/README.md

 ---------------------------

-For each user, you will need to go through one-time registration through your personal NemID signature. `mitdk-authenticate` will start a small webserver on `http://localhost:9999/`, where you will need to connect to with a browser.
+For each user, you will need to go through one-time registration through your personal NemID signature.
+Run `mitdk-authenticate` to start a small webserver on `http://localhost:9999/`, where you will need to connect to with a browser.
 There, it will will try to show a standard NemID window.
 You will need to log in there, in the way you usually do, using either one-time pads or the NemID